NathanKr/next.js-pokemon-ssg/README.md

 <h2>Static Site Generation and getStaticProps</h2>
-getStaticProps is computed on build time for production but for development it is computed on each request.
-If you want to simulate production simply :
+getStaticProps is computed on build time for production .
+This is perefect when the page is not change after build e.g. for Home \ About page

+<p>Notice that for development it is computed on each request.
+If you want to simulate production simply :</p?>

 ```
 npm run build